Sustainability

 Recycling

-Indian Peaks Golf Course also utilizes Eco-Cycle for single-stream recycling service at the clubhouse and at the maintenance facility.
+Indian Peaks Golf Course also utilizes single-stream recycling service at the clubhouse and at the maintenance facility.

 Biocontrols